JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_components.md

 {style="warning" title="Deprecation Notice"}

 Plugin Components are a legacy feature supported for compatibility with plugins created for older versions of the IntelliJ Platform.
-Plugins using Components do not support [dynamic loading](dynamic_plugins.md) (the ability to install, update, and uninstall plugins without restarting the IDE).
+Plugins using Components don't support [dynamic loading](dynamic_plugins.md) (the ability to install, update, and uninstall plugins without restarting the IDE).

 Plugin Components are defined in the `<application-components>`, `<project-components>`, and `<module-components>` sections in a [Plugin Configuration File](plugin_configuration_file.md).